kicaj29/aws/OtherServices/readme.md

 # Application Discovery Service

+AWS Application Discovery Service helps you plan your migration to the AWS cloud by collecting usage and configuration data about your on-premises servers.

 * Plan migration projects by gathering information about on-premises data centers
 * Server utilization data and dependency mapping are important for migrations